 Mr. Street leads staff development activities, manages sales initiatives, inputs on external affairs and conducts operation reviews to enhance program development and new business initiatives.
 In 2006, Mr. Street created a summer internship program designed to promote philanthropy and volunteerism to high-performing college students from across the country.
 The Get Organized And Lead program (GOAL) involves hundreds of students in building the All Stars Project donor community, and exposes them to leaders in business and philanthropy.

-Mr. Street is also the City Leader, All Stars Project of New Jersey.
+Mr. Street is also the Director, All Stars Project of New Jersey.
 In this role, he manages the planning and execution of programming, fundraising and operations at the Scott Flamm Center for Afterschool Development.

 Gloria Strickland received her masters degree in education with a major in developmental psychology from New York University.
 From 1988-1999, she served as executive director of the Somerset Community Action (SCAP) and the Somerset County Head Start in New Jersey.
 During her tenure at SCAP, she received numerous awards.

 Over the last twenty-five years she has been a key leader and builder of the All Stars Project and in 1999 founded the first expansion of the All Stars Project to another city.
 The program in Newark, New Jersey has since touched the lives of more than ten thousand young people.
 Under Strickland's leadership, the All Stars Project has become a New Jersey success story, reaching 2,000 poor youth annually and supported by more than 1,000 individuals and corporations.
-Strickland is now helping to lead an expansion initiative that includes the opening of the multi-million dollar, 9,000 square foot Scott Flamm Center for Afterschool Development in Newark.
+Strickland also helped to lead an expansion initiative that included the opening of the multi-million dollar, 9,000 square foot Scott Flamm Center for Afterschool Development in Newark.

 In 2008, Strickland received the Minority Achievers Award from New Jersey's Community YMCA.
 Her work with Newark's youth has been featured in numerous articles in the Star-Ledger, on New Jersey Network, and in the NJ Biz, "Newark Rocks" Annual Supplement.
 Most recently, Strickland was featured in "Meet the Leaders" and "Neighborhood Journal" on Cablevision.
 In May, 2012, she was honored as a Distinguished Leader in Education by the Rutgers University Graduate School of Education.